 4. Battery Storage for Deep Cycle

 Your solar system will require deep cycle batteries to store the solar energy generated by your solar panels and keep the lights on all night.
 Deep cycle batteries are not the same as automotive batteries, which have thinner lead plates and are suited for cars.
 Deep cycle storage batteries for solar systems are more durable and intended to withstand the charging and discharging cycles that they must withstand.
 Reconditioned deep cycle batteries are less expensive than new deep cycle batteries.
-Even better, you might be able to recondition old dead batteries that have previously been used in fork trucks, golf carts, and electric buggies for free.
+Even better, you might be able to recondition old dead batteries that have previously use in fork trucks, golf carts, and electric buggies for free.

 5. System Power System Metering